10 Questions Answering the Who and Why Bill’s Poker Blog Site Exists

 At the tender age of ten I left home and traveled to the world famous casinos of Nepal in search of divine poker enlightenment.
 For years I studied under the great Nepalese poker gurus and with each passing year my skills at the more ancient forms of poker such as 357 (the Hyndai of poker), baseball (the Yugo of poker), and blind man’s bluff (the Schwinn of poker) developed by leaps and bounds.
 I soon found myself able to make $3 and sometimes $4 USD a week (even more if they didn’t always screw you on the goat to USD exchange rate)!
 Yet, I still had not attained total poker enlightenment so I continued on my journey and became a poker nomad.

 I loved the freedom of being out on the road.
 I would travel from village to village and town to town fleecing the locals for tens of dollars.
 But despite being flush with cash and blessed with more cheap women and loose booze than any twelve year old could ever want, I knew that to become the best I needed to master the game and attain poker enlightenment.

 So here I am today; a successful poker player making gobs and gobs of money hoping to one day reach poker nirvana.

 5. I see, so what’s your day job?

 Depends on what day you’re asking.

-I’m currently working at the World Poker Tour (WPT) as a product manager for their online offerings.
+Prior to the WSOP, I was at the World Poker Tour (WPT) for a few years where I was the product manager for their online offerings.

 Before that I worked for Tiltware (cough, cough . . .
 Full Tilt Poker) in Los Angeles where I was a project manager in charge of everything from the Mac poker client to the payment processing systems.